• Skip to primary navigation

 Sweet and Spicy Brussels Sprouts

-Dated: October 6, 2016 Last Modified: July 20, 2022 This post contains affiliate links.
+Dated: July 26, 2023 Last Modified: October 1, 2023 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Jump to Recipe Jump to Video Print Recipe

 If prepared correctly, Brussels sprouts are one of the tastiest vegetables out there.
-These Asian Roasted Brussels Sprouts are among my favorite ways to enjoy them!
+These Asian Roasted Brussels Sprouts are among my favorite ways to enjoy them.

 Jump to:

-• How To Make Roasted Brussels Sprouts
+• How To Cut Brussels Sprouts

 • How To Make Sweet and Spicy Asian Glaze